FOR VISUAL ARTISTS / FAIR-ART-TRADE 05

 Commercial gallery compatibility

 FAIR ART TRADE is compatible with artists represented by commercial contemporary art galleries.
-Visual artists without an international exclusivity agreement (oral or written) with a commercial gallery may apply for membership once a year.
+Visual artists without an international exclusivity agreement (oral or written) with a commercial gallery may apply for membership.

 Reduce footprint